lhugens/henon/README.md

 ## About

-The aim of this project is to study the properties of trasiently chaotic dynamic systems, like the Henon map.
+The aim of this project is to study the properties of trasiently chaotic dynamical systems, like the Henon map.
-Given a certain point of a determined domain, we can map it into another point using the Henon Map.
+Given a certain point of a chosen domain, we can map it into another point using the Henon Map.
 This mapping is generally not inifintesimal.
-We can do this again to the later point.
-How many times do we have to repeat this process in order to obtain a poin which fell outside our domain?
+We can do this again to the latter.
+How many times do we have to repeat this process in order to obtain a point which fell outside our domain?
 That is the definition of escape time.
 In the picture shown above, the x-y plane is our domain, and in the z-axis is represented the escape time.
 We want to have a grasp of some general properties of this system in order to develop an efficient and fast algorithm that finds domain points with the highest escape time possible.

 ## How to run the code